Visualizing the invisible!

 (L x W x H)

-Wooden Space Frame: David Muspach, architekt/ inventor, originator and licensor
+Wooden Space Frame (Raumfachwerk in Holz): David Muspach, architect/ inventor, originator and licensor

-Exclusive License for the use of Wooden Space Frame in art: Tanja Bürgelin-Arslan; production of wooden parts Vebo Genossenschaft Oensingen (CH)
+Exclusive License for the use of Wooden Space Frame (Raumfachwerk in Holz) in art: Tanja Bürgelin-Arslan; production of wooden parts Vebo Genossenschaft Oensingen (CH)

 Zu dieser Arbeit gibt es ein Video.